 Who Can’t Get it ?

-- Community Employment (CE) participants will continue to get a CE payment – so they should not apply for the COVID-19 Pandemic Unemployment Payment.
+- Community Employment (CE) / TuS participants will continue to get a CE payment – so they should not apply for the COVID-19 Pandemic Unemployment Payment.

 - The application form asks the applicant to declare “I declare that I am not being paid by my employer at the moment.”
 So it should not be applied for if your hours have just been reduced.
-Your employer should be applying for the COVID Wage Subsidy
+Your employer could apply for the COVID Wage Subsidy

 There is no need for to attend your local Intreo Centre

-Paper applications for the new Covid-19 Pandemic Unemployment Payment can also be downloaded here , printed and returned to PO BOX 12896, Dublin 1. via Freepost, (you just write “Freepost” on the envelope).
+Paper applications for the Pandemic Unemployment Payment can also be downloaded here , printed and returned to PO BOX 12896, Dublin 1. via Freepost, (you just write “Freepost” on the envelope).

 You do not need to have a Public Services Card (PSC) to claim the new COVID-19 Pandemic Unemployment Payment.
 However, you will need to get one later.

 Payments were originally to Irish banks only.
 (From November Revolut and N26 accounts are now allowed) .